New Forest Ponies

 Advice: Please keep your distance from mares and their foals - the mares are VERY protective!

-Pony 'drifts' are held each year in the summer and autumn, when both commoners and agisters ride out across the open forest to round up the animals.
+Pony 'drifts' or 'round ups' are held in the summer and autumn.
 Herding the animals together in a pound allows several jobs to be done at once with help at hand (such as tail clipping and veterinary checks).
 Any colts are taken off the forest before they can breed, as are ponies that are to be sold or kept on a holding through the winter.

-The Verderers have confirmed that the New Forest Drifts are NOT a public event!
+The Verderers have confirmed that the New Forest Drifts are NOT a public event but release the dates to assist with event planning and so the public can avoid the area if walking etc.

 Pony sales can be attended by the public.
 They are held several times a year at stockades at Beaulieu Road.

-Visitors are asked not to feed the ponies; there is a forest byelaw which forbids the feeding of forest stock and can get you a £200 fine and a criminal record if you do!
+Please do not feed the ponies; there is a forest byelaw which forbids the feeding of forest stock and can get you a £200 fine and a criminal record if you do!
 Remember, too, that these animals are not tame - the gentlest looking pony can also kick and bite!

 If you are involved in a road traffic accident with a pony it is an offense not to report it.
-Make sure you carry an animal emergency hotlines card - it gives you all the contacts you may need.
+Make sure you carry an animal emergency hotlines card - giving you all the contacts you may need.

 Advice: Admire from a safe distance!
 Look but don't touch!
 Remember the warning signs!